 In summary, the two rules for determining the California destination and throwback sales are as follows: The Joyce Rule The Finnigan Rule Page 14 “Taxpayer” means only the entity making the sale, so the throwback rule applies only when the seller is not taxable in the destination state.

-Does a foreign LLC have to register in California?
+Do I have to register my business in California?